rursache/ToDoList/README.md

 - [ ] Reload notifications after user gave push permissions
 - [ ] Themes view controller with previews
 - [ ] Better hashtag integration in comments
+- [ ] Integrate Fabric & Crashlytics for a better understanding of crashes

+### Bugs
+- [ ] App will crash if no internet connection is available

 ## Communication
 - If you **found a bug**, open an [issue](https://github.com/iPhoNewsRO/ToDoList/issues).